 Recreation and Tourism

-- Tourist Attractions: Popular tourist destinations include the Poconos for skiing and resorts, Hersheypark for family entertainment, and the Amish Country in Lancaster for cultural experiences.
+- Tourism Sites: Main tourist sites are the Poconos for resort areas and skiing, Hersheypark for entertainment for family and children, and the Amish Country around Lancaster for experiencing the culture.

-- State Parks: Pennsylvania has a well-developed state park system with over 120 parks, including Presque Isle State Park on Lake Erie and Ohiopyle State Park in the Laurel Highlands.
+- State Parks: Pennsylvania boasts a highly developed state park system with more than 120 parks, such as Presque Isle State Park on Lake Erie and Ohiopyle State Park in the Laurel Highlands.